george-sid/creativa-app/README.md

     php artisan db:seed

+To make the storage files (e.g., uploaded files) publicly accessible, run the following Artisan command to create a symbolic link from `public/storage` to `storage/app/public`:

+    php artisan storage:link

 If you'd like to start the local development server, you can run the following command

     php artisan serve